 What did I do to stop this?
 Well I haven’t completely conquered this.
 I am a man with several vices and tilt seems to be one of mine, although, less then it was before.
 This is what I have done:

-4) Be aware of your emotions.
 If you are a winning player you must be able to tell when your on a total blowup and are spewing money, then stop.
-Great players are in tune with there emotions and understand what things effect there mental stability and how there playing.
+Great players are in tune with their emotions and understand what things effect their mental stability and how they're playing.
 Prevention isnt as good as a cure, but some people will never cure tilt.
 When you feel yourself getting agitated, give yourself a chance to realise these emotions and correct them.
 If you feel yourself unable to adjust your mental state/emotions back to a level where your acting objectively, quit.

-6) Exercise before or between sessions.
-I’m not really sure what the fuck this works but I always feel happier after workouts.
+I’m not really sure how this works but I always feel happier after workouts.
 I think exercise releases endorphins, which are the happy hormone.
 Its common sense that if you are in a happy mood, you are less likely to become angry as a result of the swings you face on a daily basis.